 There are various theories regarding why handedness may (or may not) be beneficial, and why it may have established itself as such a persistent trait (in humans).

 There is currently no explanation as to why right handedness has become dominant over left handedness.

-Note that 'handedness' has been indentified in many other lifeorms, including mammals such as dogs and horses, reptiles such as snakes, and even in plants (some climbing plants with spiral tendrils consistently twirl in the same direction)
+Note that 'handedness' has been identified in many other lifeforms, including mammals such as dogs and horses, reptiles such as snakes, and even in plants (some climbing plants with spiral tendrils consistently twirl in the same direction)